traefik/hub/api-management/1-getting-started/README.md

 export ADMIN_TOKEN=
 ```

-With this token, it is possible to request the API :tada: :
+With this token, we can request the weather API :tada: :

 ```shell
 curl -H "Authorization: Bearer $ADMIN_TOKEN" http://api.docker.localhost/weather